 Organic pest control

-Floating row covers block pests like carrot flies and keep diseases away from your plants.
+Floating row covers block pests, such as carrot flies, and keep diseases away from your plants.
 Early planting helps dodge the carrot rust fly’s egg-laying season, protecting young roots.

-Clear any fall plant debris to stop overwintering pests.
+Clear any fallen plant debris to stop overwintering pests.

 Use trap crops, such as radishes, to attract flea beetles away from carrots.
-Interplant with French marigolds to repel root-knot nematodes naturally.
-Organic mulch controls weed pressure while keeping soil moist and shielding roots from sunlight.
+Interplant with French marigolds to naturally repel root-knot nematodes.
+Organic mulch reduces weed pressure, keeps soil moist, and shields roots from sunlight.

-Consider adding beneficial nematodes to handle carrot weevils effectively.
+Consider adding beneficial nematodes to control carrot weevils effectively.

 Caring for Carrots Through the Seasons

-Carrots need care as weather changes to keep them healthy.
-Protect them from frost or heat, and plan for steady growth year-round.
+Carrots require care as the weather changes to maintain their health.
+Protect them from frost or heat, and plan for steady growth throughout the year.

 Growing in different seasons